 Phone: 021 473 492

-So many delicious gluten and dairy-free gelato favourites, I have trouble choosing.
-They always seem careful to avoid any cross-contamination, but the gelato tubs are all displayed in the same freezer, alongside those with gluten.
+There are so many delicious gluten and dairy-free gelato favourites that I have trouble choosing.
+They always seem careful to avoid any cross-contamination, but the gelato tubs are all displayed in the same freezer alongside those with gluten.
 To date, I have had no problems here, only happiness.
 When you visit, be sure to notice the awesome cakes on display, like nothing you have seen before.

-These Orewa restaurants have been recommended for this list from other gluten-free locals.
+These Orewa restaurants have been recommended for this list by other gluten-free locals.
 As we personally try them, if we fall in love, they will move to the section just above.

 With an owner having first-hand experience with coeliac disease, you know they go the extra mile to keep you safe.